bezilule/terraform-beginner-bootcamp-2023/README.md

  **MAJOR.MINOR.PATCH**, eg. `1.0.1`

 - **MAJOR** version when you make incompatible API changes
-- **MINOR** version when you add functionality in a backward compatible manner
+- **MINOR** version when you add functionality in a backward-compatible manner
 - **PATCH** version when you make backward compatible bug fixes

 ## Install the Terraform CLI

 ### Considerations with the Terraform CLI changes
-The Terraform CLI installation instructiions have changed due to gpg keyring changes.
-So we needed refer to the latest install CLI instructions via TerraformDocumentation and change the scripting for install.
+The Terraform CLI installation instructions have changed due to gpg keyring changes.
+So we needed to refer to the latest install CLI instructions via TerraformDocumentation and change the scripting for installation.

 [Install Terraform CLI](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)

 ### Considerations for Linux Distribution

 This project is built against Ubuntu.
-Please consider checking your Linux Distirbution and change accordingly to distribution needs.
+Please consider checking your Linux distribution and changing it accordingly to distribution needs.

 [How To Check OS Version in Linux](https://www.cyberciti.biz/faq/how-to-check-os-version-in-linux-command-line/)